Disclaimer: This recipe Chilean-style sparerib is part of a sponsored collaboration with the National Pork Board. All

 Summer is here with long days and laid-back afternoons… and you feel like BBQing.
 Thanks to the weather in Houston, we use our grill all year round, but during the Summer, it’s a great option for recipes that traditionally are roasted in the oven, like these pork spare ribs.
 Using the oven in Houston during the Summer is a crime.
 The house gets warm, and the air conditioning doesn’t stop running.
 But since the craving for spare ribs is stronger than anything, we make them on the grill!

 Chilean barbeques always include pork: in pork chops, skewers, pulp, and spare ribs.
 As you know, I really like pork: it’s juicy and convenient.
 And it’s so versatile; they are so many ways to make pork!
 Back to the Chilean-style spareribs… remember that this recipe requires marinating the meat for at least 2 hours, so you need to plan.
 This is a perfect recipe for the Summer because you don’t need to tend to the meat continuously.
-It’s a cut that allows you to relax while it’s being cooked.
+It’s a cut that allows you to relax while being cooked.
 Turn up the flavor!
 Remember that pork allows experimenting with marinades and being creative.
 This version with Chilean seasoning might be just what you were looking for.

-In Chile, spare ribs are traditionally accompanied by spicy mashed potatoes, particularly during Winter; during the Summer, we eat them with salads.
+In Chile, spare ribs are traditionally accompanied by spicy mashed potatoes, particularly during Winter; we eat them with salads during the summer.

 Visit our collection of Chilean recipes here.Print